 In addition to the more detailed cluster performance metrics, the Elasticsearch Add-On for Heroku console also includes a JVM memory pressure indicator for each node in your cluster.
 This indicator can help you to determine when you need to upgrade to a larger cluster.

-When the JVM memory pressure indicator rises above 85%, the instance is now not only close to running out of memory, but also the likelihood of long garbage collection pauses is increased.
+When the JVM memory pressure indicator rises above 95%, Elasticsearch’s real memory circuit breaker triggers to prevent your instance from running out of memory.
 This situation can reduce the stability of your cluster and the integrity of your data.
-Unless you expect the load to drop soon, we recommend that you upgrade to a larger cluster.
-Even if you’re planning to optimize your memory usage, it is best to upgrade the cluster first.
-Upgrading the cluster can give you more time to apply other changes, and also provides the cluster with more resource for when those changes are applied.
+Unless you expect the load to drop soon, we recommend that you resize to a larger cluster before you reach this level of memory pressure.
+Even if you’re planning to optimize your memory usage, it is best to resize the cluster first.
+Resizing the cluster to increase capacity can give you more time to apply other changes, and also provides the cluster with more resource for when those changes are applied.

 The two most common reasons for a high JVM memory pressure reading are: